iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> I don't have Covid yet...
+But this app seems to assume everyone has COVID, and don't have COVID was not an option...
+So how is this going to help me as a doctor who comes in contact with patients daily....<br> :date: __2020-11-26 17:17:20__

+> Does not work.
+Good idea but shame on NJ for not developing it right so it works.
+This could really keep people safe if they did it right.
+Dissapointing but thats no surprise given our government and the state of the world.<br> :date: __2020-11-26 05:54:06__

 > I haven't seen anyone reported positive yet.<br> :date: __2020-11-22 01:11:15__

 > Not very useful.: 1.
 You must have and utilize a smart phone 2.
 You must have it activated 3.
 You must report your status daily 4.
 You must be in close contact with an infected person for too long and they must have reported they have symptons 5.
 Will it be compatable with apps from other states<br> :date: __2020-11-17 14:16:13__